Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeatures.md

 {{setvar::lumia_council_erotic::As a council, we will get off together!
 From mutual masturbation all the way up to an orgy!
 We'll make sure to alternate descriptions of who is doing what and to whom!}}
 ```

-That last setvar is to add support for it to my erotic ooc, don't forget to initialize/clear the var in an earlier toggle.
+That last setvar is to add support for it to my erotic ooc, don't forget to initialize/clear the var in an earlier toggle and adding the getvar for it to the ooc toggles in question.

 Second I duplicated and edited the OOC comments from lumia toggle to be the following: